cocoyimasa/JavaScript-Interpreter/README.md

 ===========

 My JavaScript Interpreter is write all by hand.
-Surely I read some sources that writed by others.
+Surely I read some sources that written by others.
 I have learned many ideas and used them in my code.
 It is not completed.Many Bugs
 Now it support only the core features in JavaScript.